metavida/terraform-provider-pagerduty/website/docs/r/event_orchestration_router.html.markdown

 * `expression`- (Required) A [PCL condition](https://developer.pagerduty.com/docs/ZG9jOjM1NTE0MDc0-pcl-overview) string.

 ### Actions (`actions`) supports the following:

+#### Dynamic Routing

+Use the contents of an event payload to dynamically route an event to the target service.
+Note these setting can only be used once in the Router, and only in the first rule.
+The dynamic routing rule cannot have `conditions` nor a `route_to` action defined.

+* `dynamic_route_to` - (Required) supports the following:
+    * `source` - (Required) The path to a field in an event.
+    * `regex` - (Required) The regular expression, used to extract a value from the source field.
+Must use valid [RE2 regular expression](https://github.com/google/re2/wiki/Syntax) syntax.
+    * `lookup_by` - (Required) Indicates whether the extracted value from the source is a service's name or ID.
+Allowed values are: `service_name`, `service_id`

+If an event has a value at the specified `source`, and if the `regex` successfully matches the value, and if the matching portion is valid Service ID or Name, then the event will be routed to that service.
+Otherwise the event will be checked against any subsequent router rules.

+#### Service Route

+If an event matches this rule's conditions, then route it to the specified Service.

 * `route_to` - (Required) The ID of the target Service for the resulting alert.

 ### Catch All (`catch_all`) supports the following: